Seal Beach History

 These bathing beauties were among the contestants in the second annual Seal Beach Bathing Suit Fashion Parade in 1918.

-Josephine Rendon Sanchez, 15,
+Josephine Rendon Sanchez, 15, at the Seal Beach Joy Zone in 1924.

-|Around this time land developers were busy trying to lure people to come to the area and purchase real estate.
+Around this time land developers were busy trying to lure people to come to the area and purchase real estate.
 However most of the land deals went bust.
 Then the depression came and the Jewel Cafe, the roller coaster and other amenities fell into disrepair and were eventually hauled away.

 Seal Beach then went through its dark period where it was known as “Sin City.”
 It was called “an open town,” because of the lack of police enforcement.
 Stories still abound from old timers who remember Seal Beach’s hey day as a drop off point for rum runners during prohibition, a place where prostitution was found in the upstairs of more than one Main Street establishment.